DUI Causing Injury VC 23153

-What does bodily injury mean?
+What does "bodily injury" mean?
 It means what it says, harm or hurt to the body.
-Beware: Courts find enough evidence for bodily injury for DUI charged as a felony based on claims of pain by victims even when there has been no objective medical evidence.
+Beware: Courts find enough evidence of bodily injury for DUI charged as a felony based on claims of pain by victims, even when there has been no objective medical evidence.

 There may be more than one cause of injury.
 The law says an act causes bodily injury to another person only if it is a substantial factor in causing the injury.
 A substantial factor is more than a trivial or remote factor.
 However, it need not be the only factor that causes the injury.

 Great Bodily Injury – Enhancement

 What does GBI mean?
 GBI stands for great bodily injury.
 The legal definition of great bodily injury is: “a significant or substantial physical injury.”
-California Penal Code Section 12022.7 says you can’t inflict or cause great bodily injury on a person other than an accomplice during the course of a felony or an attempted felony.
+California Penal Code Section 12022.7 says you can't inflict or cause great bodily injury on a person other than an accomplice during the commission of a felony or an attempted felony.

 Punishment for Great Bodily Injury – GBI

 This is an extra 3-year prison term if you personally inflicted great bodily injury on another person.
 If you personally caused GBI on a person who is 70 years of age or older, or if there is a brain injury or paralysis, you could be punished by an additional and consecutive term of imprisonment in state prison for 5 years.
 If the victim is under 5 years old, it is 4, 5, or 6 years.

 If you are convicted of personally inflicting great bodily injury, that felony charge is generally both a serious felony and a violent felony.
 This means the offense is a “strike prior.”

-Vehicle Code 23550.5 makes any drunk driving offense a felony IF you have one (or more) separate violations of drunk driving or vehicular manslaughter within 10 years that resulted in a conviction of felony DUI charge.
+Vehicle Code 23550.5 makes any DUI arrest a felony if you have one (or more) separate violations of drunk driving or vehicular manslaughter within 10 years that resulted in a conviction of felony DUI charge.

 Vehicle Code 23550 makes your DUI offense a felony if you have three (or more) prior DUI convictions: your 4th DUI within 10 years is a felony.

 How A DUI Attorney Can Help